joelcreswell/promisezones/README.md

 Once you have cloned this repository, why don't you push it back up to your own GitHub repo?

-First create an empty repo (don't check the README box) to hold your version of this repository.
-Then, change the remote url of this repo to point to your GitHub origin.
+While logged in to GitHub, use the "+" icon in the upper right to create a new repository.
+Give it a name but leave it empty, don't even check the box to add a README.
+Then, change the remote url of this local clone to point to your GitHub origin.
 From a shell with working directory set to your local clone, enter:

     git remote set-url origin https://github.com/%user%/%repo%.git

-Replace `%user%` with your user name on GitHub and `%repo%` with the name of your new (and empty!) repo.
+Replace `%user%` with your user name on GitHub and `%repo%` with the name of your new GitHub repo.
 Now just push the commits on all branches up to your origin:

     git push origin --all

-Now, don't forget to commit and push your work!
+You are now able to commit and push any changes you make locally to your own repo on GitHub.